 However, cotton, or more precisely conventional cotton, consumes a lot of toxic chemicals in the form of pesticides and herbicides during the raw material growing stage.
 Also, it is a water-intensive crop that is grown monoculturally.

 Both elastane and conventional cotton have serious environmental consequences, but we have the alternative of growing sustainable organic cotton.
-Lycra, however, despite the best attempts at eco-friendliness, still remains a fossil fuel-based fabric.
+Spandex, however, despite the best attempts at eco-friendliness, is still made from fossil fuels.

 Spandex and nylon are both stretchy, but spandex is way more stretchy than nylon.
 Nylon’s strength makes it extremely valuable, and the elastic property of spandex is its best quality.
 Both fabrics have a high demand placed on them.